-5.1.4 Precautions
+4.1.5 Precautions

 - Do not spill the liquid on the keyboard.
 If the liquid is spilt on the keyboard, turn your notebook off immediately.
 Leave off overnight to let it completely dry out before using it again. - Do not turn off your notebook if the drive light indicates the drive is active.
 Turning off your notebook while it is reading from or writing to a disk may damage the disk, the drive, or both. - Keep your notebook and disks away from the objects that generate the strong magnetic fields, such as the stereo speakers.
-Information on disks is stored
+Information on disks is stored magnetically.

-- magnetically.
 Placing the magnet too close to the disk can erase the important files. - Scan all new files for viruses.
 This precaution is especially important for the files you receive via email, disk or download from the Internet.
 You will need the special program to scan for viruses.
-For further information, please contact with your notebook dealer. - To ensure HDD function and the integrity of the saved data, please follow the instructions below: - ◆ Protect your notebook from any impact during its operation. - ◆ Do not use your notebook during the transportation such as in the car. - ◆ Do not put your notebook in the car if it is directly exposed under the sun. - ◆ Do not place any heavy objects on the LCD monitor. - ◆ Use the AC adapter coming with the package instead of other adapters.
+For further information, please contact with your notebook dealer. - To ensure HDD function and the integrity of the saved data, please follow the instructions below: - ◆ Do not power off. - Protect your notebook from any impact during its operation. - ◆ Do not use your notebook during the transportation such as in the car. - ◆ Do not put your notebook in the car if it is directly exposed under the sun. - ◆ Use the AC adapter coming with the package instead of other adapters.

-5.2 Traveling
+4.2 Traveling

-- ➤ Identifying Your Notebook
+- Identifying Your Notebook

 - Packing Your Notebook

-- > Traveling Tips
+- Traveling Tips

-- ➤ If Your Notebook is Lost or Stolen
+- > If Your Notebook is Lost or Stolen

-5.2.1 Identifying Your Notebook
+4.2.1 Identifying Your Notebook